metabolize/werkit/README.md

 Werkit provides tools for programmatically building and deploying functions to AWS Lambda.
 There are two distinct steps: build and deploy.

 The build process can run natively using a virtualenv, or in Docker.
-In _either_ of these cases, you can use the native virtualenv method:
+When either of the following cases apply, you can use the native virtualenv method:

-- Your function's dependencies are pure Python (no compiled extensions).
+- The function's dependencies are pure Python (no compiled extensions).
-- You are building in Linux.
+- You are building the function in Linux.

 When building a function using compiled dependencies in OS X, the virtualenv method will try to pack up the OS X dependencies which of course won't work